pranigopu/frozenLake/report/individualReflection.md

 - Reviewed questions 1, 2, 5 and 6 of the report
 - Put together and tested the final code for submission

-<br>I did most of my implementations independently, with extensive comments that contributed to the implementation notes in the report.
+<br>I first did all of my implementations independently, with extensive comments that contributed to the implementation notes in the report.
 Cross-checking my code with Malo's after implementation brought to light key mistakes and improvements that led to further understanding, part of which was later added to the report.
 I wrote the first draft of the report, but questions 3 and 4 of the report were entirely reworked by Malo.
 I later used Malo's updated code to redo the graphs of question 2 of the report, and used his insights to correct the results of question 1.
 In summary, my contributions were as follows:

 - Implemented the `FrozenLake` environment
 - Implemented policy and value iteration